sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/06_angular/angular.md

 The initialization of the [**Glue42 Enterprise**](https://glue42.com/enterprise/) JavaScript library is asynchronous and therefore can take anywhere between a few milliseconds and a couple of seconds.
 There are two main situations in which setting `holdInit` to `true` (default) or `false` will benefit your project:

 - `holdInit: false` - If the Glue42 functionalities play only a supporting role in your project, rather than being an essential part of it, it is recommended that you set `holdInit` to `false`.
-This way, your app will not have to wait for the Glue42 library to initialize in order to be able to function properly.
+This way, your app won't have to wait for the Glue42 library to initialize in order to be able to function properly.
 You can use the `Glue42Store` service to get notified when the [**Glue42 Enterprise**](https://glue42.com/enterprise/) JavaScript library is ready.

 - `holdInit: true` - If the Glue42 functionalities, however, are a critical part your project, then it is recommended to leave `holdInit` set to `true`.
 This way, Angular will wait for the Glue42 factory function to resolve before bootstrapping your first component.
 This will spare you the need to check whether the [**Glue42 Enterprise**](https://glue42.com/enterprise/) JavaScript library is available or not every time you want to use it in your app.
 As a negative result to this approach, when your users load the app, they will keep seeing a blank screen up until the first component has been bootstrapped.
 Of course, you can solve this by providing a loader animation as soon as your app is accessed.